Peter Drysdale: Education and career highlights

 Drysdale was born in Grafton, New South Wales and graduated from Armidale High School in 1955.
 He attended the University of New England where he completed a BA (Hons) majoring in economics and taught for two years.
 He was brought by Sir John Crawford to the Australian National University where he received his PhD in 1967 under the supervision of Max Corden.
 In 1978, he went to Yale as Fulbright Scholar-in-Residence.

-Other career highlights include: Chairman, Australian Pacific Economic Cooperation Committee (AUSPECC) (1984–87); Adjunct Professor, Columbia University (1990–92); Distinguished Associate, Asia Pacific Research Center, Stanford University (1974–present); Member, International Advisory Board, China Center for Economic Research, Peking University (1995–present); Visiting Professor at Kobe, Osaka, Kyoto, and Tokyo universities in Japan; Honorary Professor of Renmin University (1998), Honorary Doctor of Letters from The Australian National University (2010).
+Other career highlights include: Chairman, Australian Pacific Economic Cooperation Committee (AUSPECC) (1984–87); Adjunct Professor, Columbia University (1990–92); Distinguished Associate, Asia Pacific Research Center, Stanford University (1974–present); Member, International Advisory Board, China Center for Economic Research, Peking University (1995–present); Visiting professor at Kobe, Osaka, Kyoto, and Tokyo universities in Japan; Honorary Professor of Renmin University (1998), Honorary Doctor of Letters from The Australian National University (2010).

 He has been PhD supervisor to more than 70 students at the ANU, including Ross Garnaut, Huang Yiping and Paul Sheard.
 A volume of essays by some of his former student commemorating his retirement, Japan’s Future in East Asia and the Pacific (edited by Mari Pangestu and Ligang Song), was published in 2007.

 Honours

-Professor Drysdale is a member (1985) and officer (2016) of the Order of Australia.
+Drysdale was appointed a member in 1985 and promoted to officer in 2016 of the Order of Australia.

 In 1995, Drysdale received the Weary Dunlop medal for contributions to Australia's relations with Asia.

 In 1998, he was elected a fellow of the Academy of the Social Sciences in Australia (ASSA).

 Drysdale's role as a pioneer of Japanese economic studies in the West and his work as the Foundation Director of the AJRC was recognized by the Japanese government in 2001 when he received the Order of the Rising Sun, Gold Rays with Neck Ribbon, which represents the third highest of eight classes associated with this award.
 Drysdale is only the second Australian to be honoured in this way, the other being Sir John Charles Hoad (1856–1911).

 Drysdale was again honoured by Australia in 2003 when he was awarded the Centenary Medal for his work on the East Asian and Pacific economies.

 In 2010, The Australian National University conferred an Honorary Doctor of Letters on Drysdale.